immuni-app/immuni-app-ios/README.md

 For more information about how the project is generated and structured, please refer to the [CONTRIBUTING](CONTRIBUTING.md) file.

-## Backend services

-At the current stage, the application points to backend services that are not publicly accessible and whose source code has not been released.
-Note that the application is designed to work without a backend, especially in the context of not having the Exposure Notification entitlements (see [Installation](#installation) for more details).

-Please see [this issue](https://github.com/immuni-app/immuni-app-ios/issues/1) for more information about this topic.

 # UI testing

 The repository contains a system that can generate snapshots of the application's UI in different contexts (e.g., in various languages).
 This is a good way of checking the UI's issues and having an overview of the various UI states.
 To generate them, set up the project and run `make run_uitests`.
 The generated screenshots are located in the `UITests/Screenshots` folder.